Progesterone & Oestrogen Imbalance: The Hormonal Depression Trap in Midlife Women

 Most women know about oestrogen and understand that menopause involves hormone changes.
 But progesterone is one of the most overlooked hormones that may be the most critical for your mental health.

-Progesterone is nature's anti-anxiety, mood-stabilizing hormone.
+Progesterone is nature's anti-anxiety, mood-stabilising hormone.
 It increases GABA (the calming neurotransmitter), reduces the stress response, and creates a sense of calm and safety in your nervous system.
-For decades of your reproductive life, progesterone was your built-in mood stabilizer.
+For decades of your reproductive life, progesterone was your built-in mood stabiliser.

 Then perimenopause arrives.